StillNotWorking/LMS-helper-script/atc/README.md

 ATC is designed to read resampling profiles from the `atc.yml` file as needed.
 This ensures that changes regarding these profiles take effect immediately without the need to restart the program.
 All other settings take place after restating ATC like this: `sudo systemctl restart atc`

-When convolution filters are utilized, ATC will edit the value for the key filename, — responsible for telling CamillaDSP which convolution file to load.
+When convolution filters are utilized, ATC will edit the value for the key `filename`, — responsible for telling CamillaDSP which convolution file to load.
 This implies that dedicated convolution files must exist for all expected sample rates, with identical names except for the different sample rates specified within brackets.
 In this example current file name is `MyConvFilter[44100].raw`, if the new sample rate is 96000, the sample rate inside the required `[ ]` brackets will be modified to `MyConvFilter[96000].raw`